I was working with a child recently on her multiplication facts and asked her 6 X 6.

 But the twelve facts do seem to be tricky, so teaching your students to make it two separate equations helps.
 The twelves facts should be broken up into multiplying by 10 and multiplying by 2 then adding the products.
 Skip counting will also work.
 Remember when using skip counting students should start with the nearest known fact.
 So if they know 11 x 12 = 132 they are adding 12 to 132.

 Help your class remember the multiplication facts

 Each time you teach a new multiplication thinking strategy display it for your student to refer back to.

 Use interactive notebook pages or mini thinking strategy books for them to write the answers to their facts.

 And of course, it goes without saying, provide lots of fun practice time with lots of fun activities.

-Love to try a set of games for the three times tables?
+Love to try a set of games for the multiplying by 3s facts?
 Just click below.

 If you’d love to teach your students the mental math thinking strategies using the resource above, you can find it in my Teachers Pay Teachers store.